apereo/cas/README.md

 ## Introduction

 Welcome to the home of the [Central Authentication Service project](https://www.apereo.org/cas), more commonly referred to as CAS.
-CAS provides enterprise single sign-on for the web and attempts to be a comprehensive platform for your authentication and authorization needs.
+CAS is an enterprise multilingual single sign-on solution for the web and attempts to be a comprehensive platform for your authentication and authorization needs.

 CAS is an open and well-documented authentication protocol.
-The primary implementation of the protocol is an open-source Java server component by the same name, hosted here.
+The primary implementation of the protocol is an open-source Java server component by the same name hosted here, with support for a plethora of additional authentication protocols and features.

 ## Contributions

 [![Contributing Guide](https://img.shields.io/badge/contributing-guide-green.svg?style=flat)][contribute]

 - [How to contribute][contribute]

 ## Documentation

 [![JavaDoc](https://javadoc-emblem.rhcloud.com/doc/org.apereo.cas/cas-server/badge.svg)](http://www.javadoc.io/doc/org.apereo.cas/cas-server)